 OK, hands down.

-During this pandemic, there have been far fewer cars on the roads.
-The reduction in pollution has allowed for vistas not seen in years.
-Insurance companies are crediting their clients for the fact that their automobiles aren’t being driven as much.
+Especially in the early stages of the pandemic, there were far fewer cars on the roads.
+The reduction in pollution allowed for vistas not seen in years.
+Insurance companies credited their clients for the fact that their automobiles aren’t being driven as much.

 The less time you spend driving, the less likely you are to feel you need to have a really nice car.
 You’ll also put less wear and tear on the car or cars that you do have, saving on maintenance, repairs, and gasoline.
-The lower demand for gasoline has had the expected effect of lowering the cost of a gallon of gas.
-All of this means more money in your pocket.
+The lower demand for gasoline early on had the expected effect of lowering the cost of a gallon of gas.
+All of this meant more money in your pocket.

-You may even decide you are owning and operating one car too many.
-In my household, we took our newer, more expensive vehicle off insurance (technically on storage mode insurance) for six weeks, saving hundreds of dollars.
-We’ll put it back on this summer so we can put our boat in the water and maybe shop around for an RV, but most days we don’t use either vehicle we own, let alone both.
+You may even decide you own and operate one car too many.
+In my household, when we realized we weren’t going anywhere for a while, we took our newer, more expensive vehicle off insurance (technically on storage mode insurance) for six weeks, saving a good chunk of change.
+Many days, we didn’t use either vehicle we own, let alone both.

-If you are among the millions who work from home more often now, that change may become permanent or be a more viable option in the future.
+If you are among the millions who worked from home more than before, that change may become permanent or be a more viable option in the future.
 In my book, not commuting is superior to having to commute, hands down.
 Unless that is, you’re commuting by e-bike.
 But that won’t cost you much.

 Changes in Hair Care